Government of Nazi Germany: Judicial system

-As a new type of court, the Volksgerichtshof (people's court) was established in 1934, only dealing with cases of political importance.
+As a new type of court, the was established in 1934, only dealing with cases of political importance.
 In practice, it served only as a kangaroo court, conducting show trials that gave the appearance of legal process while handing down harsh sentences to political enemies.
 From 1934 to 1945, the court sentenced 10,980 people to prison and imposed the death penalty on 5,179 more who were convicted of high treason.
 About 1,000 were acquitted.
-Its most prominent members were Otto Georg Thierack, president of the court from May 1936 to August 1942, and Roland Freisler who presided from August 1942 to February 1945.
+Its most prominent members were Otto Georg Thierack, president of the court from May 1936 to August 1942, and Roland Freisler, who presided from August 1942 to February 1945.
 After the war ended, some surviving jurists were tried, convicted, and sentenced as war criminals.